wp-plugins/email-before-download/trunk/readme.txt

 == Description ==

 Email Before Download presents your users with a form where they submit information, like their name and email address, prior to receiving a download.
 This plugin integrates with the popular Contact Form 7 and Download Monitor plugins, allowing you to create any form you like and manage/monitor your file downloads.
-Prior to installing Email Before Download, please confirm each of these dependent plugins is already installed.
+Prior to installing Email Before Download, please confirm each of these dependent plugins is already installed and working independently.

 As an option, you can configure Email Before Download to: